zmalone/chef-web-docs/source/local-development/ubuntu/index.md

 logo: ubuntu.svg
 order: 3
 ---
-In [Learn to manage a web application](/manage-a-web-app/ubuntu), you built a basic but complete web application on Ubuntu that uses a web server, a database, and scripting.
+In [Learn to manage a basic Ubuntu web application](/manage-a-web-app/ubuntu), you built a basic but complete web application on Ubuntu that uses a web server, a database, and scripting.

 The basic process you followed was to: